Liouville quantum gravity as a mating of trees: Introduction

-In Section~\ref{sec::context}, we will provide some additional context for this work.
-Next, in Section~\ref{sec::preliminaries}, we collect some relevant facts about Bessel processes and describe some elementary but interesting symmetries enjoyed by forward and reverse $\SLE_\kappa(\rho)$ processes.
-Then in Section~\ref{sec::surfaces} we give an overview of the different types of GFFs that appear in this article as well a description of several different types of quantum surfaces (quantum wedges, cones, disks, and spheres).
-Section~\ref{sec::disks_spheres} shows how the finite volume surfaces can be constructed using limits, as mentioned in the beginning of \cite[Section~6]{she2010zipper}.
-Section~\ref{sec::couplings} contains a brief review of the couplings between the Gaussian free field $\SLE$ that are relevant to this article.
+Section~\ref{sec::couplings} contains a brief review of the couplings between the GFF and $\SLE$ that are relevant to this article.
 We also describe the law of the local behavior of a boundary intersecting $\SLE_\kappa(\rho)$ process at a time when it first cuts off a given boundary point from $\infty$.
 In Section~\ref{sec::structure_theorems} we describe the Poissonian structure of the bubbles that one encounters when cutting a $\gamma$-LQG surface along an $\SLE_\kappa(\rho)$ or $\SLE_{\kappa'}$ process; we also introduce quantum natural time.
 The main conformal welding results for wedges are established in Section~\ref{sec::quantumwedge}.
 We use these results in Section~\ref{sec::brownian_boundary_length} to show that the evolution of the left and right boundary lengths of a space-filling $\SLE_{\kappa'}$ process drawn on top of an LQG surface are indeed given by correlated Brownian motions (matching the continuum limit for random planar maps determined in \cite{sheffield2011qg_inventory}).
-Section~\ref{sec::treenotes} then shows that the quantum surface and the space-filling $\SLE_{\kappa'}$ can be a.s.\ be recovered from the pair of Brownian motions.
-We then make connections between the results established here and the works of the first co-author via the KPZ formula in Section~\ref{sec::kpz}.
+Section~\ref{sec::trees_determine_embedding} then shows that the quantum surface and the space-filling $\SLE_{\kappa'}$ can be a.s.\ be recovered from the pair of Brownian motions.
 In Section~\ref{sec::duality} we include additional discussion on forested wedges, trees of bubbles defined using L\'evy processes, and quantum surfaces explored by $\SLE_{\kappa'}$ with $\kappa' \in (4,8)$.
-These L\'evy trees of discs (and related L\'evy trees of spheres) correspond to objects constructed heuristically in the physics literature, where they are known as $\gamma'$-LQG surfaces with ${\gamma'}^2 \in (4,8)$.
+These L\'evy trees of disks (and related L\'evy trees of spheres) correspond to objects constructed heuristically in the physics literature, where they are known as $\gamma'$-LQG surfaces with ${\gamma'}^2 \in (4,8)$.
 We finish in Section~\ref{sec::questions} with a list of open questions.